Building a pair of Adire HE12.1 Speakers

 Interior lining with carpet padding, glued to plywood.
-Diagonal braces are maple with curved bevels - idea from Terry Cain - thanks!
+Diagonal braces are maple with curved bevels - an idea from Terry Cain - thanks!

 Right image shows middle chamber looking back at binding post cup.
 The diagonal braces are low in this section so that I could go back and convert the cabinet to the acoustic suspension variant - Adire specs the sealed cabinet as half the size of the bass reflex version.

-After some months of hints by Dan Wiggins on various boards that an updated crossover was in the works for the HE12, the new kit was released sometime in August.
-I've looked over the materials online - HE12-1Plans.pdf - oops, they updated the PDF and the original version is now a mystery to you who follow later!
+After some months of hints by Adire's Dan Wiggins on various boards that an updated crossover was in the works for the HE12, the new kit was released sometime in August.
+I've looked over the materials online - HE12-1Plans.pdf - oops, they updated the PDF and the original version is now a mystery to those who follow later!
 I apologize for any confusion I may cause, since most of this page is based on the earlier design.

-The tweeter crossover is much simplified and looks more direct electrically, the woofer Zobel (an impedance correction) has much beefed-up capacitance.
+The tweeter crossover is much simplified and looks more direct electrically, the woofer Zobel (an impedance correction) has beefed-up capacitance.
 Urk.
 I've spoken with Adire, and there is a pair of the new drivers on it's way so I can try out the new design in my cabinets, but the values are different enough that I will try to build a second set of crossovers so that I can swap the drivers and Xovers without too much doinking around.
-Aural memory is fickle and I'm afraid this may take several passes back and forth to understand the real differences in my system.
+Aural memory is fickle and I'm afraid this may take several passes back and forth to understand the real differences in the system.

 Briefly, here is a rundown on the new crossover.